towersvault/shinpokered/README.md

   - Put Mew in your top spot and show Bill to gain access
   - You will encounter the starter pokemon plus some other rarer pokemon
   - Shiny rates are 1-in-128 in this area
+- Added more text corrections for JP versions
+- Added sfx variations unique to JP versions

 #Bugfixes: